xcore/doc_tips_and_tricks/doc/fixed-point.rst

 The XS1 has a series of instructions to aid in the implementation of fixed point arithmetic.
-The natively supported format is a 32 bit fixed point number with the binary point in some aribitrary (user defined) place.
+The natively supported format is a 32 bit fixed point number with the binary point in some arbitrary (user defined) place.
 Both signed and unsigned fixed point numbers are supported.

 Single word numbers